thedrbits/CoinAuth/README.md

 The nonce is comprised of the following:
 1. A pseudo random number (for uniqueness)
-2. The current time in seconds (to allow for token expiration)
+The server stores the time of creation for nonce expiration.

 This service is built on top of Flask-RESTful http://flask-restful.readthedocs.org/en/latest/

 Getting Started
 ---------------